Sunday September 5, 2010

 (EUGENE, Ore.) - This is a story about The Southwestern Company.
 It is based on months of observation of Southwestern Company workers, interviews with many workers, and extensive research into the Southwestern Company, the web of companies related to it, its executives and owners, and their campaign contributions and extensive connections to leading Republican politicians.

-The Southwestern Company hires independent contractors to go door-to-door selling educational books across the United States, in Oregon, and in Salem.
 The individuals who sell books for the company, who are mostly college students, stay with host families during the summer, while they are selling books.
 The Southwestern Company, through various subsidiaries, also does school fundraising, sells natural foods and cook books, and operates an investment company.

-The Southwestern Company is and has been engaged in a highly organized criminal operation that includes tax evasion, money laundering, illegal immigration violations, labor law violations, and ruthless exploitation of workers.
 The mother of a Salem family that has hosted Southwestern Company employees for several years had this to say: “They are all here to make money.
 They will take whatever they can.”

 A Southwestern employee, who worked in Texas for three weeks, told a story of being thrust into a foreign environment.
 He arrived in Texas with nowhere to stay, and had to go door-to-door, asking people for a room.
 After three weeks of walking around in the hot sun, begging strangers for their kindness, he was sufficiently traumatized to pack his bags and go home.
-He said it was the worst experience of his life.

 The Southwestern Company tells its independent contractors that they should work 12 hours a day, six days a week.
 On the seventh day of the week they are required to spend 8 hours in group activities with their fellow workers.
-The Company provides them with nothing.
-No housing, no pay, no support.
-Only rules that they should follow and a script for the products they are supposed to sell.

 The Southwestern Company’s rules include taking cold showers in the morning to compensate for sleep deprivation.
 No cell phones and limited contact with family and friends, in order to maintain focus.
 No eating meals at their host family’s home, or returning to their temporary home during working hours.

-These “rules,” which are illegal to impose on independent contractors, are described by the company as “suggestions.”
-They are enforced by “team leaders,” who are independent contractors who have already finished a year working for the company, and get a percentage of the sales from their new underlings.
+These “rules”, which are illegal to impose on independent contractors, are described by the company as “suggestions”.
+They are enforced by “team leaders", who are independent contractors who have already finished a year working for the company, and get a percentage of the sales from their new underlings.

-Independent contractors working for the Southwestern Company have no source of income other than the sales they make.
-If they do not make their sales, they cannot pay their rent, or eat.
 Since the Southwestern Company makes a point of moving its sales agents away from their homes and isolating them from their family and friends, this provides a powerful incentive to maintain the company’s “recommended” 80 hour working week.

 The Southwestern Company was built over decades using an all American workforce, but more recently they have shifted their recruiting to focus on Eastern European countries.

-Foreign employees of the Southwestern Company pay for their own tickets to the U.S. and their own Visas.
-In some cases, their recruiters hold their return tickets until they complete their work duties.
 The Southwestern Company requires foreign employees to work after their Visas have expired, exposing them to charges for Federal immigration violations.
 Employees are also required to open their own bank accounts in order to process payments, potentially exposing them to State and Federal money laundering and tax evasion charges.

 Bedford Estate in Franklin, Tennessee.